rhymeswithzion/rwz-test/_posts/2017-09-11-grizzly-bear-mourning-sound.md

 published: true
 title: Grizzly Bear - Mourning Sound
 subtitle: >-
-  With a video as creative and flawless as the song itself, Mourning Sounds takes us through a visual journey, celebrating life in an obscure, magical and exciting way.
+  With a video as creative and flawless as the song itself, Mourning Sound takes us through a visual journey, celebrating life in an obscure, magical and exciting way.
 author: kurgatz